-We acquire CLOs, a form of asset-backed security collateralized by syndicated corporate loans; our current focus is on legacy securities originated prior to the 2008 financial crisis.
+We acquire CLOs, a form of asset-backed security collateralized by syndicated corporate loans.
+We currently focus on legacy securities originated prior to the 2008 financial crisis.
 Our current CLO holdings include mezzanine and equity interests, and are concentrated in securitizations that have exited the reinvestment period.
 We invest in CLOs denominated in U.S. dollars, as well as in non-dollar denominated European CLOs.

-ABS and Consumer Loans
+Consumer Loans and ABS

-We acquire dollar-denominated ABS backed by U.S. consumer loans, as well as non-dollar denominated ABS backed by European consumer loans.
-We also acquire U.S. consumer whole loans.
-We believe that our U.S. consumer loan investments offer attractive loss-adjusted yields and will serve to enhance as well as diversify our sources of non-Agency returns.
+We acquire U.S. consumer whole loans.
+We also acquire dollar-denominated ABS backed by U.S. consumer loans, as well as non-dollar denominated ABS backed by European consumer loans.
+We believe that our consumer loan investments offer attractive loss-adjusted yields and will serve to enhance, as well as diversify, the sources of returns for our Credit portfolio.